 3.4 SECTION 497 IS ARBITRARY:

-Throughout the judgement, it was pointed out that the nature of Section 497 is arbitrary.
+Throughout the judgment, it was pointed out that the nature of Section 497 is arbitrary.
 For one, it doesn’t preserve the ‘sanctity of marriage’, for a husband can give consent to let his wife have an affair with someone else.
-Rather, the judgement points out, it serves to preserve the ‘proprietary rights’ a husband has over his wife.
+Rather, the judgment points out, it serves to preserve the ‘proprietary rights’ a husband has over his wife.
 Moreover, the wife cannot file a complaint against her husband or his lover.
 There are no provisions to deal with a married man having an affair with an unmarried woman or a widow.

-In the instant case, Supreme Court struck down Section 497 IPC.
+In the instant case, the Supreme Court struck down Section 497 IPC.
 With a single stroke of a pen, the Court has added its bit to endanger the institution of marriage.
 Winds have been cast to dilute the institution upon which the strong foundation of the Indian Society rests.
 The deterrence effect has been outrightly blown.
 This cessation will lead to rapid profiling in the crimes related to adultery.
 With absolute rights come absolute consequences.
 Hence, this verdict can lead to sexual anarchy.
 Adultery is no longer a criminal offence now.
 It is just a civil wrong for which divorce is the remedy.

 A moral wrong can never be a legal right.
 The reasons are unconvincing and hence this cannot become Lex Loci.
 If Adultery is not a crime or a wrong, then obtaining a divorce on this ground would be an unending chase.

 Criminal law is a guardian of the historical roots and moral principles of the society.